MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm-images.md

 ### Create a CMD file that completes image installation

-- Copy the following sample and modify it, as needed.
+- Copy the following sample and modify it, as needed:

     ```
     @echo off